Higher-order generalizations of stability and arithmetic regularity: Proof of Theorem

-where the inequality is since $H_g$ has codimension in $H$ at most $\e^{-2m}$ in $H$.
+encodings of $T(d)$ in $(G,A)$ with leaves in $H$ and nodes in $K$ with $c_{<>}=g$.
 Clearly the encodings produced are distinct for difference choices of $K\in Y'$ and $g\in K$.
 Consequently, the total number encodings of $T(d)$ in $(G,A)$ with leaves in $H$ is at least

-where the last inequality is by definition of $C$ and because $H\geq N$.
-But this contradicts our original assumption about the number of such encodings. \end{proof}
+where the final inequality follows from the definition of $\mu$ and because $H\geq N$.
+But this contradicts our original assumption about the number of such encodings.

+Thus (c) cannot hold.
+We are left with the conclusion that (a) holds.
+Consequently, there is some $H_g'\leqslant H$ of codimension at most $L'$ in $H_g$ which is almost $\e$-atomic with respect to $A$.
+In this case we are done, since the codimension of $H_g'$ in $H$ is at most $2\rho^{-m}+L'\leq L$. \end{proof}